This post may contain affiliate links. Please read our disclosure policy.

 🧁 Where to Use It

-Praline paste is extremely versatile; it can be used in the following ways:
+Praline paste is extremely versatile, as it can be used in many desserts and sweets.
+Here are some ideas:

-- Truffles: Replace half of the cream with praline paste to take your truffles to the next level!
+- Chocolate truffles: Replace half of the cream with praline paste to take your truffles to the next level!

-- Chocolate Spread: Combine praline paste with melted chocolate for an amazing chocolate spread.
-We recommend using 1 part of melted chocolate for 3 parts of praline.
+- Chocolate spread: Combine praline paste with melted chocolate for an amazing chocolate spread.
+I recommend using 1 part of melted chocolate for 3 parts of praline.

 💬 FAQ